Hiram Bingham IV

 Hiram "Harry" Bingham IV (July 17, 1903 – January 12, 1988) was an American diplomat.
-He served as a Vice Consul in Marseilles, France, during World War II, and, along with Varian Fry, helped over 2,500 Jews to flee from France as Nazi forces advanced.
+He served as a Vice Consul in Marseille, France, during World War II, and, along with several humanitarian organizations, helped more than 2,500 refugees, mostly Jews, to escape after the country was defeated by Nazi Germany in June 1940.

 Early life

 Bingham was one of seven sons of former Governor of Connecticut and U.S. Senator Hiram Bingham III and his first wife, Alfreda Mitchell, heiress of the Tiffany and Co. fortune through her maternal grandfather Charles L. Tiffany.
 His father was also the first American to explore the Inca ruins at Machu Picchu.
 His great-grandfather Hiram Bingham I and grandfather Hiram Bingham II were among the first Protestant missionaries to the Kingdom of Hawaiʻi.

 Bingham attended the Groton School and graduated from Yale University in 1925.

 Career

 Foreign service

-Bingham served in Kobe, Japan, as a civilian secretary in the United States Embassy.
+Bingham served in Kobe, Japan, as a civilian secretary in the United States embassy.
 He worked part-time as a schoolteacher.
 He traveled to India and Egypt before returning to the United States to attend Harvard University.
 After obtaining his law degree, he scored third in his class on the foreign service exam.

 Bingham's first assignment in the United States Foreign Service was in Beijing, China, during the beginning of the communist revolution.

 Bingham also served in Warsaw, Poland, sharing an apartment with another diplomat, Charles W. Yost, whose daughter, Felicity, became Bingham's god-daughter.
 In 1934, Bingham served as third secretary to the United States Embassy in London.